tsgates/arch-wiki-markdown/wiki/Kernel_Panics.md

 > Start from the installation CD

 The first step is booting the installation CD.
-Once booted, do not select to login with "arch", like you would when installing arch.
-Instead, you'll first want to login with "root".

-    # root
+Once booted, you are presented with an automatically logged-in virtual console as the root user.

 > Mount your partitions